tylerharter/cs301-projects/fall18/p2/README.md

 # Project 2

 In this project, you'll learn about creating and calling functions, arguments, return values and math module.
-To start, download these files:
+To start, download these files (Note: right click on the links below, not the links above that only show a preview):

 * [main.py](https://raw.githubusercontent.com/shenghaozou/taDebug/master/main.py)
 * [project.py](https://raw.githubusercontent.com/shenghaozou/taDebug/master/project.py)